 ICF│PROreha - Predicting the rehabilitation outcome after trauma based on the ICF

-Aim of the project is to identify determinants (aspects of functioning as well as contextual factors) predicting return to work, time off work and quality of life in persons with severe musculoskeletal injuries after inpatient rehabilitation.
-Besides, an outcome prognosis and guidelines including recommendations showing how to cope with the identified determinants in rehabilitation management to considerably shorten time off work and ensure return to work will be established.
+Aim of the project was to identify determinants (aspects of functioning as well as contextual factors) predicting return to work, time off work and quality of life in persons with severe musculoskeletal injuries after inpatient rehabilitation.
+An outcome prognosis and a strategy paper including recommendations for measures were developed to show the appropriate handling of the identified predictors within the framework of the rehabilitation management of the UV carriers in order to sustainably shorten the duration of incapacity for work or to ensure return to work.

-ICF│PROreha is being performed as a collaborative effort with the Department for Workman’s Compensation Rehabilitation (leading physician: Dr. med.
+ICF│PROreha was carried out as a collaborative effort with the Department for Workman’s Compensation Rehabilitation (leading physician: Dr. med.
 Stefan Simmel) of the BG Hospital Murnau.
-Coordinating research director is Prof. Dr. Volker Bühren (BG Hospital Murnau).
-The Chair of Public Health and Health Services Research (IBE) is responsible for the coordination of the entire project (Dr. Michaela Coenen).
+The Chair of Public Health and Health Services Research (IBE) was responsible for the coordination of the entire project (Dr. Michaela Coenen).